pranavc28/blog/content/posts/generative-ui-tinker.md

 In this case, I was super interested with the model picking up real time updates using time.
 This was not something that I explicitly prompted the LLM.
 Yet, it reasoned from previous examples that real time updates could be valuable.

-## Thoughts on Tinker
+## Technical Considerations and Lessons Learned with Tinker

-My experience using Tinker for this generative UI fine-tuning project revealed several strengths and limitations worth discussing.
+My experience using Tinker for this generative UI fine-tuning project provided valuable insights into distributed reinforcement learning infrastructure and practical considerations for implementing custom training loops at scale.

-**Pros:**
+**Key Strengths:**

 1. **Flexible API for Custom Training Loops**: Tinker's Python-based API allowed me to implement asynchronous PPO with full control over the training loop.
 I could define custom reward functions, manage sampling strategies, and orchestrate advantage computations without being constrained by a rigid framework.
 This flexibility was essential for implementing the multi-objective reward function targeting UI-specific qualities like completeness, interactivity, and structural validity.
 The ability to write arbitrary Python code while Tinker handled the distributed execution was the key differentiator.